kevincasey1222/graph-bitbucket/docs/jupiterone.md

 ## Bitbucket + JupiterOne Integration Benefits

-- Visualize Bitbucket workspaces, projects, repos, pull requests, and users in the JupiterOne graph.
+- Visualize Bitbucket workspaces, projects, repos, pull requests, groups, and users in the JupiterOne graph.
 - Map Bitbucket users to employees in your JupiterOne account.
 - Monitor changes to Bitbucket users using JupiterOne alerts.
 - Track which Bitbucket users opened, reviewed, and approved Bitbucket pull